12 Negative Filipino Traits and Values We Need To Get Rid Of

-1. Crab Mentality.
+1. Crab Mentality

-3. Mañana Habit.
+3. Mañana Habit

-4. Filipino Time.
+4. Filipino Time

-Related to the mañana habit, Filipino time refers to the Filipinos’ own unique brand of time, which is known to be minutes or hours behind the standard time.
+Regarding the mañana habit, Filipino time refers to the Filipinos’ unique brand of time, which is minutes or hours behind the standard time.
 In other words, we tend not to observe punctuality at all.
 This behavior usually drives time-observant foreigners crazy.

 Also Read: The Intriguing History of ‘Filipino Time’

-5. Being Onion-Skinned (Balat Sibuyas).
+5. Being Onion-Skinned (Balat Sibuyas)

 Incidents showcasing our extra-sensitivity to insults usually involve a foreigner making either a bonafide racist remark or a humorous jab at us Filipinos.
-True to form, our reactions would range from righteous indignation to excessive grandstanding.
-While it is alright to feel incensed, throwing a fit in front of the world would inevitably do us no good at all.
+True to form, our reactions range from righteous indignation to excessive grandstanding.
+While it is alright to feel incensed, throwing a fit in front of the world would inevitably do us no good.

-6. General Disregard For Rules.
+6. General Disregard For Rules

 Why is it so hard for Filipinos to obey the rules?
-This social phenomenon is not exclusive to hardened criminals either—a look at everyday life in the country shows Filipinos from the entire social strata nonchalantly breaking the rules, whether it is something as benign as jaywalking or as dangerous as beating the red light.
+This social phenomenon is not exclusive to hardened criminals either—a look at everyday life in the country shows Filipinos from the entire social strata nonchalantly breaking the rules, whether as benign as jaywalking or as dangerous as beating the red light.

 Also Read: 27 Things You’ll Only See in the Philippines

-An interesting theory goes that the Filipinos’ penchant for law-breaking goes beyond mere lack of discipline or failure to implement the rules.
+An interesting theory is that Filipinos’ penchant for law-breaking goes beyond mere lack of discipline or failure to implement the rules.
 It is something that is ingrained in our very culture.
 Being oppressed under the yoke of colonization for such a long time made our ancestors defiant of the rules they believed to be discriminatory.

-7. Colonial Mentality.
+7. Colonial Mentality

 Glaring examples of colonial mentality include patronizing foreign instead of local brands, favoring foreign values over our own, and even desiring to look more “Western” (think whitening products).

-8. Balikbayan Box Mentality.
+8. Balikbayan Box Mentality

-9. Bahala Na Attitude.
+9. Bahala Na Attitude

-This attitude, while not inherently detrimental in itself, is still a double-edged sword.
-On one hand, positive aspects of this behavior include belief in Divine Providence and national social responsibility.
-On the other hand, the attitude can also promote a sense of helplessness and resignation of one’s fate at the local level, and a countrywide lack of empathy and collective action on the national level.
+While not inherently detrimental, this attitude is still a double-edged sword.
+On the one hand, positive aspects of this behavior include belief in Divine Providence and national social responsibility.
+On the other hand, the attitude can also promote a sense of helplessness and resignation of one’s fate at the local level and a countrywide lack of empathy and collective action on the national level.

-11. Maintaining Double Standards.
+11. Maintaining Double Standards

 Related Article: 15 Weird Laws Filipinos Still Have To Live With

-12. Excessive Partying.
+12. Excessive Partying

-Birthdays, anniversaries, graduations, and even somber funerals are celebrated by Filipinos like there is no tomorrow.
-Sometimes we even make up the slightest of reasons just so we could have an excuse to party.
-What’s more, a host would sometimes even strain his own finances just to impress his guests.
+Birthdays, anniversaries, graduations, and even sad funerals are celebrated by Filipinos like there is no tomorrow.
+Sometimes we even make up the slightest of reasons so that we can have an excuse to party.
+Moreover, a host would sometimes even strain his finances to impress his guests.